brantcam/unity-web-service/README.md

 ```
 $ ./build.sh
 ```
-this will build the docker image, push to my repo, tag the version in the k8s file, start minikube, and apply the k8s yml to the minikube cluster
+this will build the docker image, push to my repo, tag the version in the k8s file
 ### Check api readiness
 ```
  $ curl -v localhost/dbhealth